mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 !!! caution
     - `FOR` clauses cannot contain comments or reference column values or aliases
-    - Dates can not include times and must be in the format 'YYYY-MM-DD'
     - The default partition scheme does not support Temporal queries
     - Temporal clauses must follow the relation name they relate to, and they only apply to that relation.